PNR South Main Line: Decline and contemporary history

 On February 14, 2022, Valentine's Day, a regional rail service between San Pablo, Laguna and Lucena, Quezon made its first run.
 On June 25, President Rodrigo Duterte inaugurated the Inter-Provincial Commuter service, with operations commencing the following day.

 In May 2024, it was announced that the local consortium led by Philtrak Inc. and its chairman and chief executive, Francis Yuseco, offered to transform the idle rail tracks of the old railway tracks into a new mass transit and logistics hub.
-Also, there is a plan to connect from Tutuban in Manila to San Pablo, Laguna, and utilize European Road Trains and the hybrid electric road transit designed by the Department of Science and Technology.
+Additionally, a plan to connect Tutuban, Manila to San Pablo, Laguna utilizing European Road Trains and the hybrid electric road transit was designed by the Department of Science and Technology.
 The proposed articulated bus train will occupy five meters on each side of the railway, while the remaining open spaces will be utilized for housing, logistics, public markets, and post-harvest facilities, with transit stations along the way.
-On July 15 of the same year, it was announced that PNR would revive freight services and pursue a plan to retrofit the existing line between Laguna and Albay for cargo movement.
-One of the plans is to operate cargo trains between Calamba, Laguna, and Legazpi in Albay by 2025.
-In particular, the government looks to build a dry port in Calamba where containers can be carried in and out of the freight trains.
+On July 15 of the same year, it was announced that the PNR would revive freight services and pursue a plan to retrofit the existing line between Laguna and Albay for cargo movement.
+The plan includes the operation of cargo trains between Calamba, Laguna, and Legazpi in Albay by 2025, and the building of a dry port in Calamba where containers can be carried in and out of freight trains.

-While the government seeks alternative financing for the PNR South Long Haul project, the PNR has expressed its intent revive the Bicol Express.
+While the government seeks alternative financing for the PNR South Long Haul project, the PNR has expressed its intent to revive the Bicol Express.
 It plans to retrofit the south Luzon alignment for freight rail, potentially benefiting the nearly 600,000 farmers in the Bicol region.

 On October 21, 2024, the PNR resumed its services for the Lucena-Calamba-Lucena line.
 The PNR train stops include San Pablo station, Calamba station, Sariaya, Lutucan, Candelaria, Tiaong (Lalig), IRRI, UP Los Baños station-Junction station, Masili and Pansol stations.

 In 2025, efforts will be made by the government to rehabilitate the line, including the rebuilding of Binahan Bridge in Ragay, with the complete route expected to be reopened by 2026.
-In his State of the Nation address, President Bongbong Marcos highlighted that the Bicol Line is a crucial channel that we are committed to restoring to complete functionality.
+In his State of the Nation address, President Bongbong Marcos highlighted that the Bicol Line is a crucial channel and stated his intent to restore it to complete functionality.